Townhouse, Kiyomizu Shukuba

 ・The Accommodation Tax system comes into effect on October 1st, 2018.We will charge the accommodation tax separately from the accommodation fee from October 1, 2018.

-Please pay the “Accommodation Tax” 200 yen per person per night in cash while you check in.
+Please pay the “Accommodation Tax” 200 yen per person per night.

 For more information about the accommodation tax, please refer to HP of Kyoto city.